 Aimé Césaire on Screen

-During his residency, Songolo aims to work on Aimé Césaire on Screen, a research project on Aimé Césaire, the celebrated poet, playwright, and essayist from Martinique, who became the subject of no fewer than a dozen feature-length films about him and about and around his work.
-At Camargo, Aliko Songolo will focus on the cinematic representations and transformations of Cahier d’un retour au pays natal, the foundational text of the Négritude movement and a major text of Francophone studies.
-The project aims to offer a critical reading of these films that range from documentary to fiction to docudrama in their generic specificity.
+During his residency, Songolo aimed to work on Aimé Césaire on Screen, a research project on Aimé Césaire, the celebrated poet, playwright, and essayist from Martinique, who became the subject of no fewer than a dozen feature-length films about him and about and around his work.
+At Camargo, Aliko Songolo focused on the cinematic representations and transformations of Cahier d’un retour au pays natal, the foundational text of the Négritude movement and a major text of Francophone studies.
+The project aimed to offer a critical reading of these films that range from documentary to fiction to docudrama in their generic specificity.

 Aliko Songolo was in residence at the Camargo Foundation in 2019, as part of the Core Program.